Common Interview Questions for College Graduates

 Owning Up to Your Weaknesses

-A fear during most interviews is being honest with your answers to the greatest weakness question.
-It is common for interviewees to avoid this question by disguising a strength as a weakness by saying, “I work too hard” or “I’m upset when I miss a deadline.”
+A common fear about interviews is being honest when answering the “greatest weakness” question.
+It’s common for interviewees to avoid this question by disguising a strength as a weakness by saying, “I work too hard” or “I’m upset when I miss a deadline.”
 These are not weaknesses.
 Logically, no person is going to admit that they don’t work hard enough or are happy to procrastinate and miss deadlines.

 Interviewers want to hear honest answers.
-They aren’t interested in hearing your biggest drawbacks but are curious to see how you acknowledge areas in which you don’t excel, and how you are working towards turning this weakness into a strength.
-Interviewers want to hear about self-improvement, your willingness to be open and honest, and your success in problem-solving within your own life.
+Acknowledging the areas in which you don’t excel and how you’re working to turn weaknesses into strengths is a great way to show self-awareness, your willingness to be open and honest, and problem-solving within your own life.

 Don’t be intimidated by this question.
-This is the perfect opportunity to prove your potential and dedication to the job and to improve yourself.
+This is the perfect opportunity to prove your potential and dedication to self-improvement.

 Establishing Your Personal Brand

 Interested in learning more about interview preparation?
-Milwaukee Career College offers hands-on career training programs for veterinary assistants, vet technicians, medical assistants, dental assistants, and surgical technologists.
+Milwaukee Career College offers hands-on career training programs.
 Milwaukee Career College also offers job placement assistance to both students and graduates.

-Contact us to learn more about veterinary classes and how MCC can help you get started on your new career!
+Contact us to learn more about how MCC can help start your new career!

 TAKE THE FIRST STEP!